-The command line interface allows you to interact with your next generation apps via the command line.
+The CLI allows you to interact with your workflow apps via the command line.

 The following is a comprehensive guide to the Slack CLI commands, subcommands, and their respective parameters and flags.
-Use commands like so (unless otherwise noted):
+Use commands as follows (unless otherwise noted):

 slack <command> <subcommand> [flags]